-We would like to express our appreciation to our sponsors -the Japan Science and Technology Agency; the U.S. National Science Foundation, and the National Academy of Engineering Fund - for their support of this symposium.
+We would like to express our appreciation to our sponsors - HP Labs, the U.S. National Science Foundation, the National Academy of Engineering Fund, the Armstrong Endowment for Young Engineers, and the Japan Science and Technology Agency - for their support of this symposium.
 Our appreciation also goes to the members of the Symposium Organizing Committee for their work in planning this event.